Skip to content

 RORY: Here.

-— Lane is eating a rice cake, and Rory offers her a Snickers bar as an alternative.
-Snickers is a brand of candy bar, consisting of peanuts, caramel, and nougat in a milk chocolate coating, produced by the US company Mars, Incorporated.
+• Lane is eating a rice cake, and Rory offers her a Snickers bar as an alternative.
+Snickers is a brand of candy bar produced by US confectionery company Mars Inc. It consists of peanuts, caramel, and nougat in a milk chocolate coating.

 LORELAI: No Black Sabbath.